Elleo/cutespotify/README.md

 sudo apt-get install libpulse-dev qtcreator

+Also, you might need some of the Qt development package, e.g. qtsystems5-src.

 ### libSpotify
 You need to download libspotify 12 to be able to compile and create the .click package.
 Get it there: https://developer.spotify.com/technologies/libspotify/